NicholasRaynes/northwind-mcp-layer/README.md

 Each MCP tool corresponds to a live endpoint on the `northwind-api` and is dynamically available to Github Copilot via the MCP protocol.

 ## Tech Stack
-Language: Go 1.23+
+- Language: Go 1.23+
-Framework: Gin
+- Framework: Gin
-Protocol: Model Context Protocol (MCP)
+- Protocol: Model Context Protocol (MCP)
-Integration: GitHub Copilot Chat, can be minimally reworked for MCP-compatible AI agents
+- Integration: GitHub Copilot Chat

 ## Companion Project
 https://github.com/nicholasraynes/northwind-api